bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 So if you're offline for some time, you need to kind of scan through all the filters and see if you're offline.
 And maybe in a different way, there's kind of this leakage problem.
 One problem is the act of fetching the block is not protected.
-I mean, we announce which block we're trying to fetch.
+We announce which block we're trying to fetch.
 But what we do is, as a mitigation, if we did this all with the same node, that would be bad because the node could kind of pretty easily tell from the blocks that you fetch which address you're interested in.
 You could just kind of do an intersection attack, can work quite well.
 The mitigation is generally that you connect to different peers for each block.